UXlySoftware/1Shot-API-Examples/typescript/batch-txs/README.md

 1Shot API allows you to perform multiple actions in a single transaction through batching.
 Batching is enabled by automatically upgrading server wallets to MetaMask Smart Wallets on supported networks.

+This example shows you how to use the 1Shot API typescript sdk to perform batched transactions with 1Shot API server wallets.

 ## Setup

 1. Make a free [1Shot API](https://1shotapi.com) account.
 2. Go to the [API Keys](https://app.1shotapi.com/api-keys) tab and generate a new API key and secret.
-3. Provision an Optimism server wallet on the [wallets tab](https://app.1shotapi.com/wallets) and deposit a small amount of native token to cover transaction gas ($1 will do hundreds of txs).
+3. Provision a Base Sepolia server wallet on the [wallets tab](https://app.1shotapi.com/wallets) and [deposit a small amount of native token](https://docs.base.org/base-chain/tools/network-faucets) to cover transaction gas ($1 will do hundreds of txs).
+4. Deposit a small amount of [Base Sepolia USDC](https://faucet.circle.com/) into your new 1Shot API server wallet.
-4. Clone this repo and `cd ./typescript/delegations` then `cp .env.example .env`.
+5. Clone this repo and `cd ./typescript/batch-txs` then `cp .env.example .env`.
-5. Input your 1Shot API key and secret as well as your business id (located at the top right corner of the 1Shot API dashboard) into the `.env` file
+6. Input your 1Shot API key and secret as well as your business id (located at the top right corner of the 1Shot API dashboard) into the `.env` file
-6. Put a private key into the `.env` file (it doesn't need any funds, txs will be sponsored by your 1Shot API server wallet)

 ## Running the Delegation Example